top of page

 Teams expand.

-Layers form between the founder and the day-to-day work.
+Layers form between leadership and the day-to-day movement of the business.

-Decisions that once took minutes begin to carry far greater consequence.
+Decisions that once took minutes begin carrying far greater consequence.

 There is a useful parallel in the world of acrobatic performance.

-In complex movement, performers rely on a simple orientation point, a reference marker that allows them to recalibrate instantly.
+In complex movement, performers rely on a fixed orientation point — a stable reference marker

-Without orientation, even the most skilled performer can lose alignment.
+Without orientation, even highly skilled performers lose alignment.

 As organisations grow, complexity expands faster than the space leaders have to think.

-Months, sometimes years, pass before leaders realise momentum has shifted.
+Months, sometimes years, pass before leaders realise alignment has already shifted.

-When they step back long enough to examine first principles.
+When leaders step back long enough to reconnect strategy with execution, re-examine

-To identify the few decisions that will genuinely move the organisation forward.
+first principles, and identify the few decisions that genuinely move the organisation forward,

 Decisions sharpen.